antoineguillou/embedder/README.md

 ### Usage

-Then the easiest way to include a video is using the `data-embedder` attribute and the video Id.
+The easiest way to include a video is using the `data-embedder` attribute and the video Id.

 ##### Youtube